TRIQS/cthyb/doc/guide/aim.rst

   :lines: 11-13

 This is the construction of the Solver object.
-The class is described in more detail in the section: :ref:`ctqmc_ref`.
+The class is described in more detail in the section :ref:`ctqmc_ref`.
 Basically, the constructor of the Solver needs two keywords:

 - ``beta``: the inverse temperature,